tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/扩展阅读/CKafka 限流机制说明_intl_en.md

 Therefore, in high-traffic scenarios such as Kafka, soft traffic throttling is better for a smooth user experience.

->Relationship between purchased bandwidth and production/consumption bandwidth:
+>?Relationship between purchased bandwidth and production/consumption bandwidth:
-- Maximum production bandwidth (per second) = purchased bandwidth/number of replicas
+>- Maximum production bandwidth (per second) = purchased bandwidth/number of replicas
-- Maximum consumption bandwidth (per second) = purchased bandwidth
+>- Maximum consumption bandwidth (per second) = purchased bandwidth

+<span id="principle"></span>
-## How Delayed Response Works[](id:principle)
+## How Delayed Response Works

 The underlying traffic throttling mechanism of a CKafka instance is implemented based on token bucket.
 Each second is divided into multiple time buckets measured in ms.